 The loan to value (LTV) is one of the key factors a lender will consider before agreeing a mortgage.
 The lower the percentage, the more favourable your interest rate might be.
 To do this and achieve a better rate, you'll need to reduce the amount you want to borrow by increasing the amount of money you put into buying your home (i.e. your deposit).

 The lender will often complete a survey to determine the value of the property.
 Or, they may use existing market data to make their decision.
-Often, you can ask to have an independent valuation done if you disagree with the lender's value of the property you're trying to buy.
-Either way, you will generally have to pay a fee for the valuation.
+Depending on the type of valuation completed, you may have to pay a fee for the property valuation.

 Closing the deal on your mortgage